xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES
 ---------------------------------
+   -- bug (gil)    Fix Marquee rendering on Single Lines to work like prior to 2019.12.
 2019.50 September 14, 2019
    -- bug (keith)  Fix issues with single channel candy canes and polylines 2019.49 September 13, 2019